MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-Joe Mauer isn't worth his $23 million salary and he hasn't hit over .300 in a full season since 2013, but he's still a good offensive player and an important leader on a young Minnesota Twins team.
+Joe Mauer isn't worth his $23 million salary and hasn't hit over .300 in a full season since 2013, but he's still a good offensive player and an important leader on a young Minnesota Twins team.

-His career .307/.390/.444 line speaks to just how good of a hitter he was in his prime and he's still an above average on-base threat with a 9.6 percent walk rate and a .354 on-base percentage.
+His career .307/.390/.444 line speaks to just how good of a hitter he was in his prime, and he's still an above average on-base threat with a 9.6 percent walk rate and a .354 on-base percentage.

-He's also developed into a quality defender at first base and his role as the primary veteran presence on a surprise contender further adds to his intangible value.
+He's also developed into a quality defender at first base, and his role as the primary veteran presence on a surprise contender further adds to his intangible value.

 22. Josh Bell, Pittsburgh Pirates (Preseason Rank: 18)